-We often see two types of people.
+We often see two types of people in addiction recovery.

 The second person often struggles with 12-step work or counseling.
 The importance of honesty in recovery is one of the fundamental keystones to overcome addiction.
 It takes honesty to accept and understand that you really have a problem.
 It takes honesty to see that you have lost the power to control the amount of alcohol or drugs you put in your body.

-So the importance of honesty in recovery is crucial.
+The importance of honesty in recovery is crucial.

 The importance of honesty in recovery often is a deciding factor on whether someone can live a successful sober life.
 The people who do not recover are often those who are incapable of being honest.

 You always hear people say that the first step in recovery is admitting that you have a problem.
-But also going to a recovery center or doing step work with a sponsor takes continued honesty.
+But going to a recovery center or doing step work with a sponsor takes continued honesty.
 You need to be able to look at yourself and take stock of root causes and conditions that are leading to your drinking and drug use.